AhmedIMab/AhmedIMab/README.md

 ### Hi there 👋
+Welcome my repo!
+I am a Second Year student studying Computer Science at university.
+I love coding projects, although debugging can take a while, you will learn a lot of different things.

 <!--
 **AhmedIMab/AhmedIMab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.